 The Internet is a wild animal.
 Hungry enough to consume all the data in the world, and still be left wanting for more.
 Internet was very different earlier.
 The demand and supply for data was fulfilled in mostly using files that were often manually created.
 But once enough people were on the internet, the need for data was getting out of manual control.
 This led to the usage of database systems in websites and application.

 One of the oldest, most popular and widely used database systems is SQL(Structured Query Language).
 SQL is more of a standard than a particular system.
 It is a query language that defines various operations in an RDBMS (Relational Database Management System).
 It forms the base for tens of popular database technologies.
-Some of these are MySQL, PostgreSQL, Microsoft SQL Server, Derby, SQLite etc. Though they may have a lot of difference in terms of features, they are more or less similar in terms of usage.
+Some of these are MySQL, PostgreSQL, Microsoft SQL Server, Derby, SQLite, etc. Though they may have a lot of differences in terms of features, they are more or less similar in terms of usage.
 So we will be discussing MySQL and installing the same on our machines.

 MySQL is an open source database management system built upon SQL standards.
 It is estimated that over 60% of the websites and applications on the internet use MySQL.
 That is a big number and hence learning MySQL seems to be one of the things that will really be helpful to anyone planning a career in the technology.